 - Contact Us

-The winner of a national photography competition to find the UK’s best sea view has today been announced by one of the UK’s oldest maritime charities, the Shipwrecked Mariners’ Society.
+The winners of a national photography competition to find the UK’s best sea view have today been announced by one of the UK’s oldest maritime charities, the Shipwrecked Mariners’ Society.

-The competition was run from the Charity’s website and across social media, with participants encouraged to send in photographs of what they believed best encapsulated Britain’s coast, seafarers, and the sea; whether in relation to the work of fishermen, merchant mariners, or wildlife and seascapes – anything which shows and celebrates our intimate connection with and our reliance on the sea and seafarers.
+The competition was run from the Charity’s website, www.shipwreckedmariners.org.uk, and across social media, with participants entering photographs they believed best encapsulated Britain’s coast, seafarers, and the sea; whether in relation to the work of fishermen, merchant mariners, or wildlife and seascapes.

-Justin’s prize is a five-day return crossing from Dover to Calais donated by P&O Ferries along with an engraved Shipwrecked Mariners’ Society barometer.
+Bernie’s prize, as overall competition winner, kindly donated by P&O Ferries, is a five-day return crossing from Dover to Calais.
+The category winners will receive an engraved Shipwrecked Mariners’ Society barometer.

-The Charity, which is celebrating its 175th anniversary this year, provides financial support and information to retired seafarers in need, and also to those injured or too ill to continue working at sea.
+The Charity, which celebrated its 175thanniversary last year, provides financial support to retired merchant seafarers, fishermen and their dependants in need, and also to those injured or too ill to continue working at sea.